The Getty

 » Furnishings hierarchy

-Contains terms for primarily movable articles that provide comfort, convenience, or protection in dwellings, places or business, or other public or private spaces.
+Contains concept records for primarily movable articles that provide comfort, convenience, or protection in dwellings, places or business, or other public or private spaces.
 They may be useful or ornamental and may be used in indoor or outdoor spaces.
 Trade names and proper names for particular types of furnishing that have come to be used generically or near-generically are included in the hierarchy.

 • Regarding other Hierarchies